sarthak268/Target-Tracking-Simulator/README.md

 ### Screenshot of Environment

 Below is a screenshot of the environment developed by the animation_2d.py script.
-Here, red circles depict the agent, yellow circles depict the target, blue circle depicts the FOV and green ones depict the obstacles.
+Here, red circle depicts the agent, yellow circle depicts the target, blue circle depicts the FOV and green ones depict the obstacles.

 ![figure](environment.png)